A248/A248.github.io/README.md

 ### [JdbCaesar](https://github.com/A248/JdbCaesar)

 Conquer the verbosity of plain JDBC.
 Java 8.
+LGPL v3.

 ### [Omnibus](https://github.com/A248/Omnibus)

 A multitude of critical frameworks and utilities.
 Java 11.
+GPL v3.

 ### [UUIDVault](https://github.com/A248/UUIDVault)

 Minecraft plugin to combine fragmented UUID/name caches into an aggregated API.
 Supports Bukkit, Bungee, Sponge, and Velocity.
 Java 8.
+GPL v3.

 ### [ArimAPI](https://github.com/A248/ArimAPI)

 An efficient and powerful library for various needs, especially multi-platform Minecraft plugins.
 Depends on Omnibus.
 Requires Java 11.
+GPL v3.

 ### [LibertyBans](https://github.com/A248/LibertyBans)

 The be-all, end-all of discipline.
 Supports Bukkit, Bungee, Sponge, and Velocity.
 Depends on multiple libraries but installs them automatically.
 Java 11.
+AGPL v3.

 ## Developer Resources